Kerr-AdS type higher dimensional black holes with non-spherical cross-sections of horizons: Multiply rotating Kerr-AdS-type black holes with non-spherical horizons

 \subsection{Extensions, Killing horizons}

 We will say that the metric is \emph{fully rotating} if

-We wish to show that, in the fully-rotating case, the tensor field \eqref{3VI24.f78} can be extended through all the remaining potentially singular sets, namely zeros of $1-\ellsquare \bar r^2$ in the Kerr-Schild form of the metric, and zeros of $ \barVh -2\bar m\br $ in \eqref{3VI24.f78}.
+We wish to show that, in the fully-rotating case, the tensor field \eqref{3VI24.f78} can be extended through all the remaining potentially singular sets, namely zeros of $1-\ellsquare \bar r^2$ in the Kerr--Schild form of the metric, and zeros of $ \barVh -2\bar m\br $ in \eqref{3VI24.f78}.

 In the fully-rotating case the tensor field \eqref{3VI24.f78} is manifestly regular near those zeros of $1-\ellsquare \bar r^2$ which are distinct from zeros of $ \barVh -2\bar m\br $.
 We will show shortly that these zeros are distinct under \eqref{1XII24.1}.